 This message is a summary of an argument frequently made by advocacy NGOs, though in a more concise and clearer form than the typical style of advocacy NGOs.
-The same or similar message was also tested in focus groups in three other EU countries.
 Participants reacted to it in almost the same way in all countries.
-They appreciated that it was clear and concise but remarked that it had no emotional impact.
+They appreciated that it was clear and concise, but remarked that it had no emotional impact.